 The protection of the natural environment is an important and integral part of the planning system.
-Policy CS 12 of Oxford's Core Strategy makes clear that there should be no net loss of biodiversity (overall) from development, and that where there is opportunity, development will be expected to enhance Oxford's biodiversity.
+Our planning policy makes clear that there should be no net loss of biodiversity (overall) from development, and that where there is opportunity, development will be expected to enhance Oxford's biodiversity.

 Development should, therefore:

 - be sensitive to potential impacts on biodiversity, and consider alternative designs or locations

 - avoid damaging areas of nature conservation value (whether designated or not)

 - aim to minimise any unavoidable effects through appropriate mitigations

 - offer compensation for those impacts that cannot be avoided or adequately mitigated

 - seek opportunities to enhance biodiversity within new developments

 - establish linkages between habitats to create functional ecological networks.